Hanbin-Liu/linear-recurrence-report/README.md

 # State the methods of solving linear recurrence relations in the language of linear algebra.

-I finished this report in the first semester of my sophomore year。
+#I finished this report in the first semester of my sophomore year.